 Here on the Baltic Sea sailing and boating season is about to open.
 Boats are prepared for next voyages and regattas.
-Recently I have been asking for helping and advice regarding GPS for boats selection.
+Recently I have been asking for helping and advice regarding GPS for boat selection.
 I was asked for help in the past, but somehow my gpsnavigationsite.com became popular in local boater’s community, and I feel honored of increased interest for my knowledge.

-Questions and ask for help are mainly about How to choose right GPS for Sailboat and Powerboat but a bit different than some three or four years ago.
+Questions and ask for help are mainly about How to choose the right GPS for Sailboat and Powerboat but a bit different than some three or four years ago.

 For instance, four years ago a friend of mine asked me to find cheapest available but durable GPS chart plotter.
 The navigation tool has to include updated Baltic Sea nautical maps.
 The equipment must be easily adjustable and fitted with all premium class features for marine GPS navigator.